Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 45.5-point total in 10 of 15 games this season.
+- Tampa Bay's games this season have gone over 45.5 points 10 of 15 times.

 - So far this season, 60% of New York's games (9/15) have had more combined points than Sunday's over/under of 45.5.